Shallow-Seek/djvu-view.yazi/README.md

-# DjVu View Plugin for Yazi
+# DjVu Preview Plugin for Yazi

 A Yazi plugin to preview DjVu files.